-Its lower limit of detection is 1112 copies/mL [14].
+It's lower-limit-of-detection is 1112 copies/mL [14].
 It is currently priced at \$155 for a single-use disposable test [15].

-2.4 LAMP/Isothermal Testing
+2.4 LAMP/isothermal testing

 Loop-mediated isothermal amplification (LAMP) has emerged as an alternative to PCR in recent years.
 It also uses polymerase enzymes for replication and amplification of the target DNA.
 However, there is no temperature cycling, which simplifies the equipment required.
-Instead, it requires six primer probes for specificity (typically >50 bp) and employs a single ("isothermal") temperature (60 °C typically) to promote the enzymatic amplification reaction.
+Instead, it requires six primer probes for specificity, (typically >50bp), and employs a single ('isothermal') temperature (60°C typically) to promote the enzymatic amplification reaction.
 Reference [16] provides a more detailed explanation and review of LAMP diagnostics.

-Because of their simpler equipment and operation, LAMP tests are becoming prevalent in point-of-care settings, for example, the Abbott IDnow system.
+Because of their simpler equipment and operation, LAMP tests are becoming prevalent in Point-of-Care settings, e.g., the Abbott IDnow system.
 However, its LOD (3900 to 20,000 cp/mL) [17] is not as sensitive as PCR.
 Critically, the colorimetric detection principle used with some LAMP assays is very sensitive to sample pH which was found to be a barrier to LAMP during the pandemic.
 The large numbers of probes involved in LAMP may also cause more problems compared to PCR, when variants and sub-variants mutate creating novel mismatches to probes designed for the original wild-type genome.
 Multiplexing for variant level detection or for ruling in or out other viruses with similar symptoms is also more complicated due to problems with the LAMP probes interfering with each other.

 Cue Health received an EUA for their isothermal amplification single-plex SARS-CoV-2 home test during the COVID-19 pandemic [18].
-It has a palm-sized heater/reader unit (\$159), a single-use cartridge and swab with a per-test cost of \$52 [19], and an LOD of 1300 copies/mL [20].
+It has a palm-sized heater/reader unit (\$159), and a single-use cartridge and swab with a per-test cost of \$52 [19], and an LOD of 1300 copies/mL [20].
 For detection it employs a biosensor, where electrochemical labels are used to generate a nano-amp detection current as amplicons are generated and bind to capture probes anchored on electrodes.